lineality/Online_Voting_Using_One_Time_Pads/README.md

 - measuring alignment of goal, means, methods, with non-collapse
 - measuring trajectory of collapse

+## Enthusiasm and Indifference to Fraud, Conspiracy, and Disinformation
+(2024.08.08)
+- Values in STEM

 ## Comparability of Data, Structured and Unstructured
 - the process of structuring